-General Academic Information
+General Academic Information Registration

-Registration

-It is reasonable to assume that a graduate student accepts full responsibility for knowing the policies and regulations of the Graduate School and the departmental requirements relevant to his or her individual degree program.
+It is reasonable to assume that a graduate student accepts full responsibility for knowing the policies and regulations and the departmental requirements relevant to his or her individual degree program.
 Only the general academic regulations and requirements governing all graduate programs are given below.
-Specific requirements pertaining to individual degree programs are outlined within the department sections.
+Specific requirements pertaining to individual degree programs are outlined within the